 1 pair of XOTs $400

-1 Tranquility Base under each of 4 components $8000
+1 regular Tranquility Base under each of 4 components $8000

 The Big SR Splash ...

-In the end, music is as much about spirit as it is about gear.
-How much more do you need and how much will it cost you on the SR treadmill?
-Do we need to be forever obsessed by the prospect of the latest increment?
-Did Beethoven go to bed worrying about black backgrounds?
-When is enough ever enough?
-And if enough is never enough, can we get creative to reduce the cost of this obscenely expensive "hobby"?
+Music is as much about spirit as it is about gear.
+How much more gear do we need?
+How much will it cost?
+When is enough, enough?
+If enough is never enough can we get creative to cut the cost of this expensive "hobby"?

 What's it all about?

-Please note that this article should be read as light entertainment by those for whom price is no object.
+Please note this article should be read as light entertainment by SR's favorite customers -- those for whom cost is no object.

-After being initially impressed with his cables I came to the conclusion that they cannot be compared to any really good cables in the high end audio market, even with the addition of a special element that Grover co-opted -- along with the trade name -- when we were partners in 2013.
-His cables fall short because they produce weak harmonics which creates a thin sound with poor tonality, as well as unimpressive sound stage and imaging.
-In the end, you cannot turn an audio sow's ear into a high end audio silk purse.
+After being initially impressed with his cables I came to the conclusion that they cannot be compared to any really good cables in high end audio, even with the addition of a special element that Grover co-opted -- along with the trade name -- when we were partners in 2013.
+His cables fall short because they create weak harmonics which creates a thin sound with poor tonality, as well as unimpressive sound stage and imaging.
+They do not turn an audio sow's ear into a high end audio silk purse.